 Go behind the scenes to hear how actual crises were handled, and participate in group breakout sessions to work on realistic scenarios and practice lessons learned.
-Evaluate the benefits and pitfalls of engaging Twitter, Facebook, YouTube and other social media in a crisis, and decide when to arrange media interviews vs. issuing written statements.
-You’ll learn how to:
+You’ll receive tested guidelines, checklists and templates to help you quickly build a new crisis communications plan or improve an existing plan.
+You’ll also evaluate the benefits and pitfalls of engaging on Twitter, Facebook, YouTube and other social media channels during a crisis, as well as gain understanding of when to arrange media interviews versus issuing written statements.
+You’ll also learn how to:

 Participants earn 2.0 APR Maintenance Credits for a one-day course.
-For more information on Accreditation maintenance, visit http://www.prsa.org/Learning/Accreditation.
+For more information on Accreditation maintenance, visit www.prsa.org/Learning/Accreditation.

 Broaden your skill set with access to an extensive library of live and on-demand professional development webinars — one of PRSA's premier member benefits.